 When you go to the mountains, the beach or the lake, you can always look up at the night sky.

 “Just look up and enjoy the view,” Jerry Niehuser is famous for saying.
 The longtime manager at Sunriver’s Oregon Observatory has spent the past 30 years helping visitors foster their appreciation and understanding of the universe.
-He’s now leading sky tours at the brand new Hopservatory in Bend, the latest and most thrilling expansion of Worthy Brewing since it launched in 2013.
+He’s now leading sky tours at the brand new Hopservatory in Bend, one of the most unique features of Worthy Brewing since it launched in 2013.

 Bend is known for its killer craft brewery scene, but Worthy stands out with its recently added outdoor beer garden, banquet space and an open-air mezzanine bar, as well as a greenhouse and hop yard where they grow estate and experimental hops.